solomonedenyi1-cmyk/whatsapp-ai/PRD.md

 # WhatsApp AI Bot - Product Requirements Document (PRD)

 ## 📋 Executive Summary
-This document outlines the requirements for developing a WhatsApp Bot integrated with the Yue-F AI model via API.
-The bot will serve as an intelligent assistant that can engage in natural conversations through WhatsApp, leveraging the Yue-F language model hosted at https://llms.yuricunha.com.
+This document outlines the requirements for developing a WhatsApp Bot integrated with AI models via API.
+The bot will serve as an intelligent assistant that can engage in natural conversations through WhatsApp, leveraging AI language models hosted at https://api.example-ai.com/v1.

 ## 🎯 Product Overview